mohammad0x/Face-recognition/README.md

-## Face recognition project (face recognition, face recognition) with the Django framework.
+## Face recognition project (face detection, face recognition) with the Django framework.

 In this project, the dlib library has been used in a custom way.
 Generally, it receives images in separate forms, then recognizes each form and compares it with the database model, and I can separate the unknowns and the known ones and even save their images in separate folders...